Antop Hill

 Antop Hill is a neighbourhood in Mumbai to the east of the Harbour railway line.
 It derives its name from a local Marathi owner called Antoba.
 In course of time the name was anglicised to "Antop".
 To the south is MBPT (Mumbai Port Trust Colony) and to the north is the C.G.S. colony.
 To the east at a distance lies the Trombay Hill and the RCF Factory.

+In recent years, the neighborhood has also gained massive pop-culture fame as the hometown and launching pad of prominent independent rapper Emiway Bantai, who frequently references the area and its street culture in his music.
 Antop Hill is well known for the Central Govt.
-Housing Colony.
-The Housing Colony came up in the late 1950s and caters mainly to housing government employees working in Customs, Income Tax, Indian navy, Sales Tax, and other central government departments.
-The Kings circle station in Harbour line.
-The Antop Hill is very close to Harbor Line - G.T.B.Nagar (2 km), Wadala Road (2.5 km) Central Line - Sion (3 km), and Dadar, this place is accessible to all the railway's lines in Mumbai.
-It also has excellent B.E.S.T. bus connectivity to all parts of Mumbai.
-Antop Hill has also connectivity with India's first "Monorail" which starts from Chembur to Sant Gadge Maharaj Chowk.
+Housing Colony, which came up in the late 1950s and caters mainly to housing government employees working in Customs, Income Tax, the Indian Navy, Sales Tax, and other central government departments.Strategically located, Antop Hill is incredibly close to the Harbour Line via Kings Circle, G.T.B.
+Nagar (2 km), and Wadala Road (2.5 km), as well as the Central Line via Sion (3 km) and Dadar, making it highly accessible to all of Mumbai's major railway lines.
+Additionally, it boasts excellent B.E.S.T. bus connectivity to all parts of the city and is seamlessly connected to India's first Monorail, which runs from Chembur to Sant Gadge Maharaj Chowk.

 Antop Hill starts from the Northern part i.e. Kokari Agar Road near Antop Hill Church.
 The Southern end of Antop Hill has the Famous Barkat Ali Dargah overlooking the Nana Phadnavis Flyover.
 The central section of the hill has the Indian Oil Depot that rations out kerosene.
 Every morning hordes of bullock carts ferry kerosene across to the poor areas of Mumbai from this depot.